Image in the public domain

-As nations look for clean energy alternatives many are turning to wind and solar.
-Indonesia is turning to its volcanoes.
+As nations look for clean energy alternatives, many are turning to wind and solar, but Indonesia is turning to its volcanoes.
 Indonesia has 130 active volcanoes.
-These volcanoes generate geothermal heat that is releases through vents and hot springs throughout the country.
+These volcanoes generate geothermal heat that is released through vents and hot springs throughout the country.
 Power companies are learning to harness and redirect this heated steam into power plants in order to generate electricity.
 Indonesia’s geothermal energy potential is huge, but start up costs and oil subsidies might prevent this burgeoning clean energy from taking off.

 Story Length: 4:19

 Socrative users can import these questions using the following code: SOC-1234

 Fact, Question, Response